aprilmintacpineda/inferno-carousel/README.md

 - `animationSpeed` is the speed (in terms of milliseconds) of the transition animation.
 - `itemDuration` is the amount of time (in terms of milliseconds) it has to wait before transitioning to the next item.
+- `swipeThreshold` is the sensitivity of swipe, the lower the number the more sensitive the swipe will be, you don't want it to be very high otherwise the users would have a hard time navigating around using swipe.
+You don't want it to be very low, otherwise a click might become enough to navigate around using swipe.
+I suggest starting at `150` and tweaking it from there according to how you like it.

 `inferno-carousel` uses [js-carousel](https://github.com/aprilmintacpineda/js-carousel).